MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-ChildItem.md

 ### -Include

-Specifies, as a string array, an item or items that this cmdlet includes in the operation.
-The value of this parameter qualifies the **Path** parameter.
+Specifies an array of one or more string patterns to be matched as the cmdlet gets child items.
+Any matching item is included in the output.
 Enter a path element or pattern, such as `"*.txt"`.
 Wildcard characters are permitted.
 The **Include** parameter is effective only when the command includes the contents of an item, such as `C:\Windows\*`, where the wildcard character specifies the contents of the `C:\Windows` directory.

+The **Include** and **Exclude** parameters can be used together.
+However, the exclusions are applied after the inclusions, which can affect the final output.

 ```yaml
 Type: System.String[]